Anthony Salerno: Genovese front boss and prison

 After Salerno's recovery from his stroke and the March 31, 1981, death of Genovese front boss Frank Tieri, Salerno succeeded him.
-Although law enforcement at the time thought that Salerno was the boss of the Genovese family, it was an open secret in New York Mafia circles that Salerno was merely a front man for the real boss, Vincent "the Chin" Gigante.
+Although law enforcement at the time thought that Salerno was the boss of the Genovese family, it was an open secret in New York Mafia circles that Salerno was merely a front man for the real boss, Vincent "Chin" Gigante.
 For instance, Alphonse "Little Al" D'Arco, who later became acting boss of the Lucchese crime family before turning informer, told investigators that when he became a Lucchese made man in 1982, he was told that Gigante was the boss of the Genovese family.
 Ever since the death of boss Vito Genovese in 1969, the real family leader had been Philip "Benny Squint" Lombardo.
 Over the years, Lombardo used several front bosses to hide his real status from law enforcement, a practice continued when Gigante took over the family upon Lombardo's retirement in 1981.

 On February 25, 1985, Salerno and eight other New York bosses on the "Mafia Commission" were indicted in the Mafia Commission Trial.
 In October 1986, Fortune Magazine named the 75-year-old Salerno as America's top gangster in power, wealth and influence.
 For that reason, he was nominally the lead defendant in the trial.
 Many observers disputed Salerno's top ranking, claiming that law enforcement greatly exaggerated Salerno's importance to bring attention to their legal case against him.
 Salerno's bail request was denied and his attorneys appealed the decision all the way to the United States Supreme Court.
 However, in United States v.
 Salerno the Supreme Court ruled that he could be held without bail because of his potential danger to the community.
 Along with the other defendants of the trial, Salerno pleaded not guilty on July 1, 1985.
 On November 19, 1986, Salerno was convicted on RICO charges.
 On January 13, 1987, he was sentenced, along with six other defendants, to 100 years in prison without parole and fined $240,000.